braedon/kong-log-bridge/README.md

 e.g. `--null-path request.headers` will convert the entire `request.headers` object to null, effectively removing it from the log.

 If a path doesn't match any field in a given request log it will be ignored.

+### Object Limits `--limit-request-headers`/`--limit-request-querystring`
+Requests can contain arbitrary numbers of headers and query string parameters.
+This can create large numbers of fields in the destination Elasticsearch index, potentially causing performance and indexing issues.

+To mitigate this issue, the number of keys in the `request.headers` and `request.querystring` fields are limited to 100 by default - subsequent keys are dropped.
+The limits can be changed by the `--limit-request-headers` and `--limit-request-querystring` options.

 ## Output
 Transformed logs are indexed in Elasticsearch.